Expert Personal Statement Advice - Fellowship vs Residency

 Your personal statement for medical fellowship should reflect the personal and professional maturity of someone who will soon complete, or has already completed, medical residency.View more content like this on YouTube

-This advice applies to all fellowship subspecialties, from cardiology and hematology to endocrinology and gastroenterology, the pediatric subspecialties and everything in between.
+This advice applies to all fellowship programs, from cardiology and hematology to endocrinology and gastroenterology, surgery, the pediatric subspecialties and everything in between.

-Clients hiring us for our personal statement services have achieved a 100% acceptance rate across all fellowship subspecialties.
+Clients hiring us for our personal statement services have achieved a 100% acceptance rate across all fellowship programs.

 Yes, though following the same rules naturally leads to differences.